Natural Remedies For Hypothyroidism

 Hypothyroidism is caused by under active production of thyroid hormone by the thyroid gland.
+Members can scroll down for over 30 natural remedies for hypothyroidism.

+If you’re looking for natural remedies for hypothyroidism then you’re in the right place.
 It is a very common but often overlooked condition with symptoms that include fatigue, weight gain, slowed heart rate, constipation, irritability, sensitivities to cold, mental depression, slowness or slurring of speech, drooping and swollen eyes, swollen face, recurrent infections, increased allergic reactions, headaches, hair loss, brittleness of hair, female problems (such as heavy menstrual flow, painful periods, and premenstrual tension), decreased immune functioning, and calcium metabolism problems.
 In children, hypothyroidism can also retard normal growth and development.
 If undiagnosed and untreated, hypothyroidism can cause or contribute to many other recurring or otherwise non-responsive health problems.

 Broda Barnes Home Thyroid Test: The following simple test was developed by Broda Barnes, one of the first physicians to recognize the widespread incidence of hypothyroidism.
 Place a thermometer by the side of your bed before you go to sleep.
 In the morning before getting out of bed, lie still and place the thermometer under your armpit for 15 minutes, then check your temperature.
 A temperature below 97.5°F may indicate a problem with the thyroid gland.
 Take the temperature in this manner for three days, except for the first few days of the menstrual cycle and the middle day of the cycle, and calculate the average temperature.
 If it is consistently low, it is an indicator that your have hypothyroidism.
 The lower your body temperature is, the greater your degree of hypothyroidism.
+The next part of natural remedies for hypothyroidism is the causes.

 Hypothyroidism can be caused by food allergies, excess stress, environmental toxins, insufficient exercise, B vitamin deficiencies, lack of iron, lack of digestive enzymes, liver disease, hormone imbalances, and/or parasites.
 All of these factors need to be screened for and addressed before lasting relief can be achieved.